SIP Integration

 ## Entitlement Requirement

-Your organization must have the `SIP` entitlement enabled.
-Contact support to have SIP enabled for your Enterprise organization.
+All `/v1/sip` endpoints are protected by an entitlement check.
+Your organization must have the `SIP` entitlement enabled — contact support to enable it for your Enterprise organization.

 ## API Reference